Close Alert Banner

 Increase client(s) awareness of available harm reduction and treatment services within Durham Region.

-Identify evidenced based recommendations to enhance naloxone distribution services within Durham Region.
+Identify evidenced-based recommendations to enhance naloxone distribution services within Durham Region.

-Identify evidenced based recommendations to enhance needle exchange program services within Durham Region.
+Identify evidenced-based recommendations to enhance needle exchange program services within Durham Region.

 Implement a plan to raise awareness of how public stigma acts as a barrier to accessing treatment and harm reduction services.

-Identify targeted evidenced based education strategies and communication strategies that aim to increase public awareness of the benefits of harm reduction services as part of an evidenced based drug strategy.
+Identify targeted evidenced-based education strategies and communication strategies that aim to increase public awareness of the benefits of harm reduction services as part of an evidenced-based drug strategy.

-Investigate opportunities for collaboration between the Opioid Task Force and the Metis Nation of Ontario pilot program for naloxone distribution.
+Investigate opportunities for collaboration between the Opioid Task Force and the Métis Nation of Ontario pilot program for naloxone distribution.

 Enforcement icon.